tgroshon/criticalgamemastery.com/src/content/posts/character-development.md

 ### Putting it Together

   Anchors and Changers work hand in hand.
 They compliment each other.
 Neither one is better than the other for pushing a story forward, and both can, and should, be memorable.
+These characters are made to make each other shine and show evidence of a dynamic, living world.
+Let's put these concepts that I've laid out to work and make them useful.

 ###### How Many?